JBGruber/rollama/README.md

 query("Why is the sky blue?")
 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
-#> The sky looks blue because of tiny particles in the air that bounce sunlight
+#> The sky looks blue because of tiny particles in the air that bounce sunlight around.
-#> around.
-Imagine throwing a ball off a cliff and watching it bounce on the
+#> It's like when you shine a flashlight through a prism and it makes colors appear -
-#> ground - the light from the sun does the same thing with these tiny particles,
-#> making it look blue!
+#> it's kind of like that!
+The blue ones just happen to be the strongest, so we see them most.
 ```

 By default, the package uses the “llama3.1 8B” model.
 Supported models